-The standards maintained by the Graduate School and academic departments are applied to ensure that students who are admitted are well qualified and trained to study at Binghamton University.
+The standards maintained by the Graduate School, the Office of Graduate Admissions and academic departments are applied to ensure that students who are admitted are well qualified and trained to study at Binghamton University.
 These standards assist in the identification of students who have a reasonable expectation of successfully completing a graduate program and who, with the benefit of graduate education, are most likely to contribute substantially to their academic and professional fields.

 All materials submitted by applicants become the property of Binghamton University.